poke1024/tove2d/docs/Renderers.md

 ##  Which renderer is right for me?
 Here are some hints:

-`bitmap` gives great quality, but is slow for re-rendering and scaling via transforms will produce pixelation, unless you re-render for a higher resolution.
+`texture` gives great quality, but is slow for re-rendering and scaling via transforms will produce pixelation, unless you re-render for a higher resolution.
 You can tell TÖVE at which resolution to render internally by using `Graphics:setResolution` (this won't affect the display size, but you'll see that a resolution of `2` will allow you to scale the image by a factor of 2 without seeing pixelation).

 `mesh` is the best all-round solution if you need to dynamically scale your graphics.
 Once you determine a detail level that matches your requirements (in terms of scaling and zoom), you're basically dealing with a LÖVE Mesh, which is efficient to draw, scale and animate.

-`curves` can give excellent results in terms of quality and performance in some situations.
+`shader` can give excellent results in terms of quality and performance in some situations.
 Then again, it can be very expensive in terms of shader performance and it has some issues with numerical stability (computing cubic roots in a shader using 16 bit floating point numbers is not only potty but indeed has its limits).

 ## Setting the mesh renderer quality
 The quality setting in `Graphics:setDisplay`  lets you change the level of the detail the mesh renderer tessellates its mesh.
 There are two meanings of this values, depending on whether your points are `static` or `dynamic` (see the section on Animating Things).